 If you have heavy and painful periods, you could be struggling with uterine fibroids.
-If you’re seeking treatment, but want to avoid a hysterectomy, the board-certified vascular specialists at Vascular & Interventional Associates in Crestview Hills, Kentucky, can help.
+If you’re seeking treatment, but want to avoid a hysterectomy, the Board Certified Vein and Vascular Specialists serving the areas of Crestview Hills, KY, Northern Kentucky, and Cincinnati, OH can help.
 They helped to pioneer the use of uterine fibroid embolization in their area.
 Uterine fibroid embolization is a minimally invasive procedure to treat fibroids without the long recovery of surgery.
 Get the high-quality care you deserve by calling today or booking your consultation online.

 Fibroids are growths that appear within the muscular part of the uterus.
 Up to 40% of women over age 35 have one or more uterine fibroids.